E. A. Siddiq

-Ebrahimali Abubacker Siddiq (born 1937) is an Indian agricultural scientist, whose research in genetics and plant breeding is reported to have assisted in the development of various high-yielding rice varieties such as dwarf basmati and hybrid rice.
-The government of India honoured Siddiq in 2011 with the fourth-highest civilian award of Padma Shri.
+Ebrahimali Abubacker Siddiq (15 July 1937 – 22 January 2026) was an Indian agricultural scientist, whose research in genetics and plant breeding assisted in the development of various high-yielding rice varieties, such as dwarf basmati and hybrid rice.
+The government of India honoured Siddiq in 2011 with its fourth-highest civilian award, Padma Shri.

-Biography
+Background

-E. A. Siddiq was born in 1937 in Ilayangudi, Town in Sivaganga District, Tamil Nadu, India.
+E. A. Siddiq was born on 15 July 1937 in Ilayangudi, a town in Sivaganga District, Madras Province, then a part of British India.
 His graduate studies were completed in Botany (1959) from the University of Madras following which he obtained masters (1964) and doctoral degrees (1968) in Cytogenetics, under the supervision of renowned botanist, M. S. Swaminathan, from the Indian Agricultural Research Institute (IARI).
 His career started at his alma mater, the Indian Agricultural Research Institute, as a cytogeneticist in 1968, a post he held till 1976 when he was promoted as the Senior Scientist.
 In 1983, he was deputed to Egypt as the Rice Breeder and in 1986, he was transferred to Philippines as the Professor of Genetics.
-The next year, in 1987, he returned to India as the Project Director of the Directorate of Rice Research, Hyderabad and worked there till 1994.
+In 1987, he returned to India as the Project Director of the Directorate of Rice Research, Hyderabad and worked there till 1994.
 The next move was to Indian Council of Agricultural Research (ICAR), New Delhi as the Deputy Director General of the Crop Science Division.

-In 1997 Siddiq was honored as the National Professor of ICAR and in 2002, he took charge of the Centre for DNA Fingerprinting and Diagnostics (CDFD) as the Distinguished Chair.
-On his retirement in 2007, he was appointed as the Adjunct Scientist at CFFD.
-He also holds the positions of Adjunct Professor of the University of Hyderabad, Adjunct Professor of the Indian Agricultural Research Institute (IARI) and the Honorary Professor of Biotechnology at Acharya NG Ranga Agricultural University, Hyderabad.
+In 1997 Siddiq was honoured as the National Professor of ICAR and in 2002, he took charge of the Centre for DNA Fingerprinting and Diagnostics (CDFD) as the Distinguished Chair.
+On his retirement in 2007, he was appointed the Adjunct Scientist at CFFD.
+He also held the positions of Adjunct Professor of the University of Hyderabad, Adjunct Professor of the Indian Agricultural Research Institute (IARI) and the Honorary Professor of Biotechnology at Acharya NG Ranga Agricultural University, Hyderabad.

+Siddiq died on 22 January 2026, at the age of 88.

 Positions

 Siddiq was a member of the scientific advisory council of the Prime Minister of India from 2004 to 2009.
-He sits in the Board of Members of the International Rice Research Institute as well as the Executive Committee of the Agri Biotech Foundation.
-He was a member of the working group for the Eleventh Five Year Plan (2007-2012) of India.
+He sat on the Board of Members of the International Rice Research Institute as well as on the Executive Committee of the Agri Biotech Foundation.
+He was a member of the working group for the Eleventh Five Year Plan (2007–2012) of India.
 He was also a member of the Research Advisory Committee of the National Research Centre on Plant Biotechnology, an Indian Council of Agricultural Research (ICAR) subsidiary.

-Siddiq is the chairman of the Farm and Rural Science Foundation of The Federation of Andhra Pradesh Chambers of Commerce and Industry.
+Siddiq was the chairman of the Farm and Rural Science Foundation of The Federation of Andhra Pradesh Chambers of Commerce and Industry.
 He also served as a council member of National Science academy, India from 1998 till 2000.